walstromowen/shackle-breaker/README.md

 # Bugs
+* Shielded status effect not functioning as intended
 * If an ally retreats then second ally dies, the retreated ally can be selected to fill in for the defeated ally even though he just escaped
 * Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug